 To go into a bit of history, Izumo means "out of the clouds" in Japanese and was previously the name of an ancient province encompassing the eastern part of modern-day Shimane Prefecture.
-Believed by historians to have once been an independent political entity, Izumo was ultimately absorbed into the expanding Yamato Empire around the 4th century, Yamato being the dynastic name of the current Japanese Royal Family.
+Believed by historians to have once been an independent political entity, Izumo was absorbed into the expanding Yamato Empire around the 4th century, Yamato being the dynastic name of the current Japanese Royal Family.

 For example, Izumo is said to be the resting place of Izanami, mother of numerous Shinto Gods.
-The ancient province was supposedly also where Storm God Suzanoo battled the eight-headed serpent Yamata-no-Orochi, thereafter finding the grass-cutting sword (Kusanagi no Tsurugi).
+The ancient province was also supposedly where Storm God Suzanoo battled the eight-headed serpent Yamata-no-Orochi, thereafter finding the grass-cutting sword (Kusanagi no Tsurugi).
 The mythical sword is as of today, still one of the Three Imperial Regalia of the Japanese Royal Family.

-Of note, because of the shrine’s association with Okuninushi-no-Mikoto, Izumo Shrine is doubly famous as the place to pray for love.
+Of note, because of the shrine’s association with Okuninushi-no-Mikoto, a god who went through many hardships to win the hand of his spouse, Izumo Shrine is doubly famous as the place to pray for love.
 So I’ve been told, many Japanese women make the journey to the shrine each year to pray for a good husband.

-What's more, up till 1744, the structures of Izumo Shrine were regularly rebuilt, as according to Shinto traditions.
+Furthermore, up till 1744, the structures of Izumo Shrine were regularly rebuilt according to classic Shinto traditions.
 Also, the 10th to the 17th day of the 10th lunar month is said to be when all Shinto gods convene at Izumo Shrine for an annual meeting.

 Matsue Castle (松江城, Matsue Jou)

-Now, I’ve mentioned several times in my other Japan travel write-ups that Japanese castles are often best appreciated from outside rather than from within, no thanks to steep steps, the disallowing of shoes and so on.
+Now, I’ve mentioned several times in my other Japan travel write-ups that Japanese castles are often best appreciated from outside rather than from within, no thanks to steep steps, the disallowing of shoes, and so on.
 Figuring that I wouldn’t be returning to Matsue anytime soon, though, I made an exception and hiked up the austere keep to its highest level.

 Lafcadio Hearn Memorial Museum (小泉八雲記念館, Koizumi Yakumo Kinenkan)